Raytec387/EDA2/README.md

 The project name : Red rain
 Author: Rui Lin, Zihao Zhou, Marti Melcio

-Red Rain is a Role Playing Game, this game uses the C programming language, and it executes the codes in the terminator.
+Red Rain is a Role Playing Game, this game uses the C programming language, and it executes the codes in the terminal.
 The game story will be based on a self-created story called Red Rain.
 The background is in Middle Ages.

 The characteristic of the game: